kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

     scaleUpLimit = max(20, 15) = 20
     desiredReplicas = 20

 The user might expect that the autoscaler would use the smallest constraint (15), not the largest one (20).
-This is not intuitive, but it does make sense if considered thoroughly.
+This behavior is not intuitive, but it does make sense if considered thoroughly.

 The main idea of the HPA is to autoscale because of a load increase to avoid request failures.
 It should work on both small clusters and large ones.
 For small clusters, the absolute number constraint works better (ScaleUpPods), for large clusters the percentage works better (ScaleUpPercentage).